This is a video that I made in March 2014 for ABC who asked me to audition for Shark Tank.

 There was no way I could afford to buy back MY rights.

-Instead, I negotiated a deal where they bought out my 25% share for a pretty decent price.
+Instead, I negotiated a deal where they bought out my 25% share for a fair price.

 Now I was able to reinvent my invention on my own dime…

-In December 2013, I started selling my very own new and improved invention, the StudPoP on Amazon.
+In December 2013, I started selling my renamed and improved invention, the StudPoP on Amazon.

 And I am manufacturing it in the USA.